 WIOA brings together, in strategic coordination, the core programs of Federal investment in skill development:

-Each of our six job centers have resources available for the job seeker.
-Computers for job search, resume development, and software tutorials are available at no direct cost.
+Our job centers have resources available for the job seeker.
+Computers for job search, resume development, and more are available at no direct cost.
 Contact your local center for more details.

 Provide employment services and counseling to people with disabilities.